 State Scale Responses to Global Pressures: Driving Competitiveness Deeper

-In this context, one response at the scale of the nation state has been the increasing preoccupation with recovering economic competitiveness (Coates, 2000).
-There is no shortage of national and macro-regional strategies that exhibit this, such as attempts by international organisations to promote competitiveness among their member states (Cammack, 2001, 2013, 2021) the various iterations of competitiveness strategies as part of the EU’s Lisbon and then Europe 2020 Strategies.
-Successive UK governments have been no exception to this broader trend.
+One response at the scale of the nation state has been the increasing preoccupation with recovering economic competitiveness (Coates, 2000).
+There is no shortage of national and macro-regional strategies that exhibit this, such as attempts by international organisations to promote competitiveness among their member states (Cammack, 2001, 2021) the various iterations of competitiveness strategies as part of the EU’s Lisbon and then Europe 2020 Strategies.
+Successive UK governments have been no exception to this trend.

+Of course, state scale policy responses are widely cast; covering skills and technology, fiscal policy, the designation of deregulated spatial zones, transport policy and investment and so on.
+Responding to the idea that Thatcherism had created a low-value added economy (Gamble 1990:214), the New Labour government targeted workforce skills and education from the outset (Author, 2006; 2007; 2008; 2009).
+There is no shortage of evidence to point to here, but a government report succinctly summarises the issue:

+“British business can no longer compete on the basis of low cost, low value added activity.
+To be successful, it is even more important for business and individuals to learn new skills, be more creative and innovative and use their knowledge to produce higher value added goods and services” (DFEE and DTI, 2001).

-Of course, state scale policy responses are widely cast; covering skills and technology, fiscal policy, the designation of spatial zones (e.g. EPZs, and now in the UK ‘Freeports’), transport policy and investment and so on.
-One area that has featured prominently, especially since the New Labour governments’ has been education.
-This has involved academisation of secondary schools, the extension of compulsory schooling at both ends of the age spectrum, increased enrolments in higher levels of education, endless reform of technical post-compulsory education and apprenticeships, apprenticeship levies on employers and introduction and successive reforms of the ‘national curriculum’ and assessment processes (Authors, xxxx).
-As we write this paper, HE is again in the government’s sights with another round of pressure to reduce enrolments in apparently economically useless ‘social science’ and ‘humanities’ and with yet another reemphasis on ‘STEM’ and data science (Gove, 2020).
+The evolving policy agenda has involved academisation of secondary schools, the extension of compulsory schooling at both ends of the age spectrum, increased enrolments in higher levels of education, endless reform of technical post-compulsory education and apprenticeships, apprenticeship levies on employers and introduction and successive reforms of the ‘national curriculum’ and assessment processes (Authors, xxxx).
+As we write this paper, HE is again in the government’s sights with another round of pressure to focus enrolments in subjects that can apparently better support competitiveness (Gove, 2020).
+Schools have faced pressure directly and mediated via OFSTED inspection judgements, to engage parents more in support of their children’s education and to be clear with children and young people about individualised targets for progression and attainment which are regularly and repeatedly communicated, revised and assessed.
+Teachers have become familiar with regular data analysis on pupil progress and few parents will be unfamiliar with how many points progress their children were expected to have made and their achievements in this regard.
+Examination points such as A-Level (age 18), GCSE (the end of secondary school at age 16) and ‘Standard Assessment Tests’ or SATs (end of primary school) have become the subject of a great deal of pressure on young people to achieve, with the former two in particular linked to gateways to Further and Higher Education pathways which largely control access to career opportunities.
+The pressure around these key education gateways is massively exacerbated as a result of the decades of labour market reform, increased insecurity and welfare retrenchment (Edmiston, 2017), which means succeeding or failing to access pathways toward more secure and financially rewarding career pathways carries enhanced relative costs and benefits.

 Aside from, as well as part of, this institutional reform, successive governments have lamented a lack of willingness or ability among some sections of society to engage in the process.
-‘Aspiration’ is frequently mentioned as a barrier to educational performance and therefore also of economic performance (Author & other, xxxx).
+‘Aspiration’ is frequently mentioned as a barrier to educational performance and therefore also of economic performance (Authors, xxxx).
 This is both a rhetorical initiative and an institutional one.
 Many researchers have of course successfully challenged the idea of an ‘aspiration’ problem (Ermisch, 2008; Sullivan et al., 2013).
 However, it remains an important part of the ongoing ‘social mobility’ agenda and it is well embedded in the minds of practitioners.